AlexGCbn/CI_PP3_TRXTREME/README.md

 ### As a recurring workouts user, I want to:
 6. Have easy sign in option.
-7. Be able to sign in for the workout I want.
+7. Be able to sign up for the workout I want.
 8. See how many workouts I have left.
 9. Not be able to register for the same workout twice.